vacu9708/Study-records/Operating system/Process synchronization/README.md

 ~~~

 ## Readers, writer problem
-Readers do not change data, so data consistency is maintained.
+Readers do not change data and maintains data consistency.
 Therefore readers can access shared data at the same time.<nt>
 However, in the middle of writing, neither readers nor writers can access it.
 So it is simple because only mutex is needed.<br>

 ~~~c++